MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/administrator/macros.md

 #### Context data from the user actions

 This data is populated as and when agents perform some activities on the session.
-An example is opening a new customer record, case etc.
+An example is opening a new customer record, case etc. The marco is executed based on the context for a current session with an Anchor tab or current tab in focus.

 #### Context data from other macro actions